Area Estimates for High genus Lawson surfaces via DPW: On removable singularities

 \section{On removable singularities}

-The DPW method can also be applied to obtain CMC surfaces in 3-dimensional space forms.
-In this section, we want to give sufficient conditions in this more general setup when a singularity of a DPW potential is apparent.
-Be aware of slightly differing notations in this section. \\
+The DPW method can also be applied to obtain CMC surfaces from $\Sigma$ into 3-dimensional space forms.
+In this section, we want to give sufficient conditions for a singularity of a DPW potential to be apparent in this more general setup.
+Be aware of the slightly differing notations in this section. \\

 The Monodromy Problem associated to the general Sym-Bobenko formula at Sym-points $\lambda_1$ and $\lambda_2 \in\C_*$ is: If $\Phi$ is a solution of $d_\Sigma \Phi=\Phi\eta$ and $M(\lambda)$ is the monodromy of $\Phi$, then